silx-kit/pyFAI/doc/source/geometry.rst

 There is also a tutorial :ref:`tutorials` on the geometry which explains in detail the orientations of the different rotations used by pyFAI.
+If you wish to convert your own geometry into the one of pyFAI or *vice-versa*, please refer to :ref:`GeometryConversion` document.